-Abbots Wood offers visitors waymarked forest trails, an adventure play area, barbecues and picnic sites.
+Abbot's Wood offers visitors waymarked forest trails, barbecues and picnic sites.
 There is also a large grass area for ball games.

-You need to provide your own charcoal and Pay & Display parking charges still apply.
+You will need to provide your own charcoal and Pay & Display parking charges still apply.
 Barbecues must be fully extinguished when you leave the site.
-We do not allow you to bring your own barbecue on to site.

 Annual riding permits are available from Toll Rides (Off-Road) Trust.

 Please ring 01622 735599 for more information or visit the TROT website.

 Abbot's Wood is an important area for butterfly and dormouse conservation.
 Go on Abbot's Amble Trail to see water fowl and dragonflies on the lake.

 Save money and enjoy Abbot's Wood, Seven Sisters Country Park Friston Forest & Abbots Wood through the seasons with an annual Discovery Pass from the Forestry Commission.
 Purchase your pass for £28 online , by calling 03000680400, or onsite at the Seven Sisters Country Park Visitor Centre.
 The Disovery Pass gives you a free parking in a number of carparks along with a range of benefits - visit the website for further details.

 Visitors are reminded to pay and display and to observe the changing car park locking times throughout the year.

 Car Parking Prices: £2.30 up to 2 hrs /£3.50 up to 4 hrs /£4.60 all day

 Gates are opened every day at 8am.
 Closing times vary through out the year as follows: